 Like working outdoors?
 Looking for a hands on and rewarding job?
 Read on!

-You will be safety focussed, motivated and be able to work according to operating procedures and established guidelines
+You will be safety focused, motivated and be able to work according to operating procedures and established guidelines.

-Please visit our website to view the position description and to apply
+Please visit our website to view the position description and to submit your application

 Goulburn Valley Water is an equal opportunity employer valuing all people, diverse backgrounds, experiences and perspectives

 We provide water and wastewater services to a population of 125,000 (over 60,000 customers) in 54 towns who are connected to 37 water supply systems and 26 wastewater management facilities.

 Our region extends from the outskirts of Melbourne in the south, to the Murray River in the north, covering approximately 20,000km2.
 With an extensive irrigation district and network of rivers and creeks our bulk water supply is principally sourced from the Goulburn, Broken, Murray, Steavenson, Rubicon and Delatite River systems and a number of smaller local streams including Sunday Creek and Seven Creeks.